Microsoft Xbox Wireless Headset for Xbox Series X/S, Xbox One, and Windows 10 Devices

 Microsoft has been criticized for its monopolistic practices and the company's software has been criticized for problems with ease of use, robustness, and security.

-Microsoft is one of only two U.S.-based companies that has a prime credit rating of AAA.
+Microsoft is one of only two U.S.-based companies that have a prime credit rating of AAA.

-Microsoft recognizes 7 trade unions representing 1,750 workers in the United States at its video game subsidiaries Activision Blizzard and ZeniMax Media.
-US workers have been vocal in opposing military and law-enforcement contracts with Microsoft.
+Microsoft recognizes seven trade unions representing 1,750 workers in the United States at its video game subsidiaries Activision Blizzard and ZeniMax Media.
+U.S. workers have been vocal in opposing military and law-enforcement contracts with Microsoft.
 Bethesda Game Studios is unionized in Canada.
 Microsoft South Korea recognizes its union since 2017.
 German employees have elected works councils since 1998.

 S, or for lowercase, s, is the nineteenth letter of the Latin alphabet, used in the English alphabet, the alphabets of other western European languages and other latin alphabets worldwide.
 Its name in English is ess (pronounced ), plural esses.